apigee/apigee-go-gen/README.md

 ### The Template Language

-The `render-template` tool uses the Go [text/template](https://pkg.go.dev/text/template) engine render the input template.
+The `render` commands are powered by the Go [text/template](https://pkg.go.dev/text/template) engine.

-The Go templating engine is very powerful and gives you lots of flexibility and features like loop constructs, conditional elements, template blocks for re-use and much more.
+Some popular tool that also use this same engine are [Helm](https://helm.sh/), and [Hugo](https://gohugo.io/).

-Below are a few examples of how to use the `render-template` tool for generating API Proxies from OAS, GraphQL, and GRPC.
+Below are a few examples of how to use the `render bundle` command for generating API Proxies from OAS, GraphQL, and GRPC.

 ### Creating API Proxy from OpenAPI Spec

-You can use the `render-template` tool to render a template using an OpenAPI spec as input.
+You can use the `render bundle` command to create a bundle using a template and an OpenAPI spec as input.

 **How it Works:**